An online interactive adventure through the magic world of Jo-anne Cox‘s cello melodies.

 A performance in Greek Sign Language, presented before a mixture of deaf and hearing audiences as part of the Schinarakis Studies Centre showcase and public programming.

-The show on stage was a signed version of the then popular song ‘Eimai Kala’ (meaning ‘I’m ok!’) aiming to entertain as well as to raise awareness about the Greek Sign Language.
+The show on stage was a signed version of the then popular song ‘Eimai Kala’ (meaning ‘I’m fine!’) aiming to entertain as well as to raise awareness about the Greek Sign Language.
 Ria and I are on stage, wearing tops that write ‘I’m ok!’ with the added handshapes of each letter in the sign language.
 After the performance we were told that it was amusing both visually and audibly.
 We believed them!

 A very joyful short project that had it all: directing, choreographing, performing, designing the set and props,